 What are the best tips for cooking ribeye steak?

-Salt 40 minutes ahead or right before cooking — anywhere in between draws moisture to the surface without giving it time to reabsorb, which works against your crust.
+Salt 40 minutes ahead or right before cooking.
+Anywhere in between draws moisture to the surface without giving it time to reabsorb, which works against your crust.
 Rest 5 to 10 minutes after cooking, loosely tented with foil.
 Slice against the grain.
 For a reverse sear, start it in a 250°F oven until it hits about 10 to 15 degrees below your target temp, then sear it hot and fast to finish.
 It takes longer but gives you edge-to-edge even color and a better crust.

 What internal temperature should ribeye steak reach?